Learn · Read

 Canadian dividends get preferential tax treatment.
 Eligible Canadian dividends benefit from the dividend tax credit, which means you keep more of the income in a taxable account compared to foreign dividends.

 Vanguard's own research supports it.
 A moderate home-country bias for Canadian investors lowers portfolio volatility and improves after-tax returns without significantly sacrificing diversification.
 The 30% allocation isn't arbitrary — it's the product of research into what actually benefits Canadian investors.
+We go deeper on this in VEQT's Canadian Home Bias explained.

 If you're building your life in Canada, betting a bit more on Canada isn't blind patriotism.
 It's practical portfolio construction.